What is Montelukast?

 • This medicine should only be used during pregnancy when truly needed.
 Consult a doctor about the benefits and risks.

-Drug interactions may change the way your medications work or rise your life-threatening side effects.
+Drug interactions may change the way your medications work or raise your life-threatening side effects.
 Keep a list of all the products you use and communicate them with your doctor and pharmacist.
 Do not start, stop or change the dosage of any medicine without your doctor's approval.

 If someone has taken too much of this medicine and shows some serious symptoms such as passing out or trouble breathing, call a poison control center immediately.
 Symptoms of overdose can include drowsiness, thirst, inability to keep still, vomiting, or severe stomach pain.